zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 ```

 ## Code Recap

 You can see all the code for the site in the `example.html` file included in this repository.

+In this lesson, you didn't write **any** CSS, yet you still managed to have a fully styled website.
+Did you ever set background colors in the navigation bar?
+Or the specific colors of the text in the table?
+Nope!
+You never wrote a single line of CSS.
+Bootstrap is a CSS framework that provides the CSS for you.
+All you had to do was include Bootstraps's classes in your code.
+Take a look back at the HTML you copy and pasted into `index.html`.
+For the nav bar you can find this `class="navbar-header"`.
+Did you ever use that class as a CSS selector?
+What about `id="glyphicons"`?
+Did you ever do anything with that ID?
+So how did the styling show up?
+Remember, the first thing you did was link Bootstrap's CSS to your `index.html`.
+Bootstrap allows you to easily style bare-bones HTML by adding their IDs and classes to your HTML.

 This is a very simple implementation of Bootstrap's features.
 Have fun exploring the different Bootstrap elements and incorporating them into your projects.
 Remember, the key to Bootstrapping your site is adding the Bootstrap classes to HTML tags that enclose your content.

 ## Done and Done